rackerlabs/support-how-to/content/cloud-servers/provisioning-cloud-resources-when-migrating-from-amazon-web-services.md

 4. Select an OS that matches your OS from AWS.

-    **Note:** If your Amazon Elastic Compute Cloud (EC2) instance is Amazon Linux, select CentOS 5.0 or later.
-Amazon Linux is based on Red Hat Enterprise Linux 5.

 5. Select the size (flavor) that matches your EC2 instance (RAM and disk space), and click **Create Server**.

    For information about instance size mapping, see [Mapping of Amazon Web Services resources to Rackspace resources](/how-to/mapping-of-amazon-web-services-resources-to-rackspace-resources).

    **Note**: You can add more storage to your cloud server after it is created by adding a Cloud Block Storage volume.
-For instructions, see the "Add a Cloud Block Storage volume" section later in this article.
+For instructions, see the **Add a Cloud Block Storage volume** section later in this article.

 6. When your root admin password is displayed, copy the password to a secure location, and then click **Dismiss Password**.